Vaibhav9027/Ai_Summariser/README.md

-##### Project Overview**: Developed an AI-powered summarization tool that extracts and summarizes content from web pages.
+##### Project Overview: Developed an AI-powered summarization tool that extracts and summarizes content from web pages.
 Users can input a URL to receive a concise summary of the page's content.

 ## API Integration:
 Leveraged RapidAPI to integrate advanced natural language processing capabilities for accurate content summarization.